Home

 Will construction or operation of this facility impact near-shore or coastal access?

-Once operational, there may be limited access during brief operational periods.
-DND is also making every effort so that there is no need for a permanent exclusion zone at Hartlen Point once the facility is operational.
+Once the facility is operational, there may be limited access during brief operational periods.
+The Department of National Defence is also making every effort so that there is no need for a permanent exclusion zone at Hartlen Point once the facility is operational.

 Schedule

-Why is the construction delayed now from March 2024 to winter 2025?
+Why is the construction delayed now from March 2024 to fall 2025?

-The building design is being done in parallel with ship design, meaning that the facility’s design progress relies on detailed specifications of various ship requirements.
-This iterative design process has impacted the LBTF design and construction milestones.
-To maintain project timelines while the facility design progresses, site preparation work has been initiated and continues to be advanced at Hartlen Point.
-This work includes brush clearing, installation of a new access road, extension of municipal services, laying gravel and installing culverts.
-Additional on-site activities expected to be completed by fall 2024 include construction of a water meter building and excavating and backfilling ahead of the foundation being laid.
-Weather permitting, foundation work will be initiated in late fall 2024 leading into full construction of the facility expected to begin in winter 2025 and finish in 2027.
-This is an intentionally flexible and risk-based approach for successful and timely delivery of this complex project.
+The building design was done in parallel with ship design, as the facility’s design progress relied on detailed specifications of detailed ship requirements.
+This iterative design process has impacted the Land-Based Test Facility design and construction milestones.
+To maintain project timelines while the facility design progressed, site preparation work was initiated in 2023 while design was still underway, allowing the project to advance without waiting for final drawings.
+This work included brush clearing, installation of a new access road, extension of municipal services, laying gravel and installing culverts.
+Additional on-site activities included excavating and backfilling, footings and foundations.
+In order to mitigate schedule delays, the site preparation work was undertaken as design was completed.
+This strategy allowed for a seamless transition into construction of the facility, which began in November 2025 with the start of the structural steel and will finish in early 2028.
+By adopting this flexible, risk-based approach, the project team is supporting timely delivery of this complex facility.

 Security